Affonso Gonçalves: Career

-Gonçalves is also frequent collaborator of Jim Jarmusch, first beginning on Only Lovers Left Alive (2013).
-He served as the films editor and music editor. and went onto edit Paterson (2016), and Gimme Danger (2016).
+Gonçalves is also frequent collaborator of Jim Jarmusch, beginning on Only Lovers Left Alive (2013), and he served as the films editor and music editor.
+He laso edited Paterson (2016) and Gimme Danger (2016).

 Gonçalves received his first Primetime Emmy Nomination for Primetime Emmy Award for Outstanding Single-Camera Picture Editing for a Drama Series for his work on True Detective (2014).
 He won an American Cinema Editors award for Best Edited One-Hour Series for Non-Commercial Television.

-In 2016, Gonçalves edited Little Men directed by Ira Sachs.
+In 2016, Gonçalves edited Little Men, directed by Ira Sachs.

 In December 2021, he was nominated for an Independent Spirit Award for Best Editing for his work on A Chiara.